dannwaneri/Penuelnwaneri/README.md

 ### Oh, hello there 👋

-I once wrote a great program in Javascript.
+I once wrote a great program.
 It printed "hello world" to the console.
 Ever since then, my code has been getting progressively better.Every night when I go to bed, I calculate exactly how long it will be till I’m writing code again.